Related Posts: Nepal’s Annapurna Circuit – Is It Still Worth Doing?

 Upping My Fitness Level:

 It is mid-February as I write this; I have been following a high-altitude trekking program developed by Scott Johnston and Steve House since early December.
 It is a six-days-a-week training plan made up of two strength training sessions and four cardio sessions.
 I found it at their Uphill Athlete website.
-(See here for plan details.)
+(See here for plan details at the Training Peaks site.)

 I have another seven weeks to go before departure.
 Since I get to Week 12 of the plan in mid-March, I’ll just repeat and gradually increase the workload of the program’s last week when I get there.
 Of the 60 sessions so far, I have missed two.
 I hope to keep up that commitment level until the very last day of training – April 8!